 In Nebraska, you have four years to file a lawsuit for both personal injury and property damage.
 The clock starts ticking from the moment of the accident.
 If you don't file your claim within that timeframe, court will deny to hear your case and you won't be able to recover any damages.

 While understanding the basics of the Nebraska car accident settlement process and timeline may be straightforward, every car accident case is different and questions about a specific accident can only be answered by an experienced attorney.
-Contact an experienced personal injury lawyer in Nebraska and get a free case review before it's too late to file a lawsuit.
+Contact an experienced personal injury lawyer in Nebraska in a timely manner and get some peace of mind.

 Contact a qualified attorney.